voucherly/voucherly-docs/docs/guides/intro/getting-started/website-checklist.md

 <Checkbox label="Your business information" >

 Provide clear details about your business, including:
-- Legal name
+- Full legal name
 - VAT number
 - Chamber of Commerce registration (CoC, also known as REA in Italy)
-- Address
+- Registered business address

 This information adds credibility and helps customers verify your business’s legitimacy.